nicklockwood/Euclid/README.md

 This approach is demonstrated in the Example app included in the project.

 ## Textures

 Euclid automatically adds 2D texture coordinates to the vertices of `Mesh`es created using primitives or builder methods.
 There is limited control over how those coordinates are specified at the moment, but they allow for simple spherical and cylindrical texture wrapping.

-To apply a texture image to a `Mesh`, just store a `UIImage` or `NSImage` as the material property and then convert it to an `SCNMaterial` using the same approach used for colors in the Example app.
+To apply a texture image to a `Mesh`, just store a `UIImage` or `NSImage` as the material property and it will be converted to an `SCNMaterial` automatically.

 If you want to do something more complex, such as applying both a color *and* texture to the same `Mesh`, or maybe including a normal map or some other material properties, you could create a custom material type to store all the properties you care about, or even assign an `SCNMaterial` directly as the material for your Euclid geometry.